Looking for help or resources?

 Crime is obviously an emotional issue for people and no helping professional would advocate that there be no consequences for criminal activity, but to simplify it to an issue of getting tougher on young people and people facing addictions and mental illnesses and to point the finger at teachers and social workers as enabling this to happen is both counter productive and irresponsible.
 We hope this letter begins to help people understand that there are other less reactionary solutions to the problem.

 --Submitted by Jay Goddard, Vice-Chair

 We expect to receive the report in mid March and will be working hard to distribute it widely to the community.
 The follow up session will be held April 9.

-To reach the Communites that Care Project Manager Carla Bullinger please email email@example.com or call 250-267-8249
+To reach the Communities that Care Project Manager Carla Bullinger please email firstname.lastname@example.org or call 250-267-8249

 To reach the THRIVE Williams Lake Project Manager Anne Burrill please email email@example.com or call 250-267-7211

 To reach the current SPC Chair Larry Stranberg please email firstname.lastname@example.org or call 250-392-3626